One Solution

 No one seems to know what to say.

-“Yagrin,” says Balshown turning toward me, “how will you help them?”
+“Yagrin,” says Balshown turning toward me, “how will that help them?”

 “You see what happened the last time an energy master became Bizra.”

-“I can do this,” I tell Balshown and the others.
+“I can do this,” I tell Balshown and the others, “but not while I’m trying to protect you.”

 “I’m not going,” says Shazira.